Laiba-muzammal/Sign-Language-Translator/README.md

-Below is your **final, clean, professional README.md**, completely aligned with **your exact project structure, backend, frontend, and real API code**.
-Tone professional, concise, and ready for GitHub.

----

 # 🖐️ **GestureSpeak — Sign Language Translator**

-**Status:** 🚧 Under Development

 A full-stack Sign Language Translator that converts **real-time hand gestures into text**.
 The backend uses **Flask + Roboflow API**, and the frontend uses **React + Webcam** for live capture.